-Lorraine Moser and Elise Leeder are experienced in advising on the buying and selling of freehold and leasehold residential property, remortgages, Deeds of Gift, Declaration of Trusts and Transfers of Equity.
-They offer a personal service assisted by dedicated secretarial support recognising the importance of prompt and regular communication throughout a transaction.
+Lorraine Moser is experienced in advising on the buying and selling of freehold and leasehold residential property, remortgages, Deeds of Gift, Declaration of Trusts and Transfers of Equity.
+She offers a personal service assisted by dedicated secretarial support recognising the importance of prompt and regular communication throughout a transaction.

 See our Residential Property Services below;